-11-screen movie theater coming to Willow Grove Mall
+11-screen movie theater coming to Willow Grove Park mall

 In the hearing, which was recorded in a video available on YouTube, Gamble said the mall plans to keep the current Cheesecake Factory on the third floor and open a new restaurant on the floor in space formerly occupied by a Bravo Cucina restaurant.

-Gamble and other PREIT executives hope that moviegoers who opt not to dine at the theater will instead head upstairs to Cheesecake Factory or a future restaurant in the old Bravo Cucina space either before or after their movie.
+Gamble and other PREIT executives hope that moviegoers who opt not to dine at the theater will instead head upstairs to Cheesecake Factory or another restaurant.

 Abington Township Commission Matt Vahey voiced his support for the project in a post to his website on Thursday.